thingsdb/ThingsDocs/v0/content/connect/protocol/_index.md

 info can be skipped.
 If you plan to implement you own connector, then this info might be useful to you.

-Communication with ThingsDB is done over a socket, either using TCP or a UNIX PIPE connection.
+This section applies to communication with ThingsDB over a socket, either by using TCP or a UNIX PIPE connection.
 Once a connection is made, packages can be send to ThingsDB.
 Each package starts with a 8 bytes header using little endian, followed by optional data.
 Before you can send queries to ThingsDB, the connection must be authenticated.
 This can be done by